EviLuci/lab-report/README.md

 - Ensures page breaks only occur between departments, not within tables, maintaining a clean layout for easy readability.
 - Creates a doc and pdf file with header and without header into separate folder

+**Folders**
-*templates*: The templates folder contains the docs with the table templates created and used for the report generation *testing*: The testing folder only contains some test and scratch function and logic I came up with trying out some new features and improvements for the Lab Report Automation.
+1. *templates*: The templates folder contains the docs with the table templates created and used for the report generation
+2. *testing*: The testing folder only contains some test and scratch function and logic I came up with trying out some new features and improvements for the Lab Report Automation.
 This folder is just for my reference and don't have any useful scripts that are needed for Lab Report Automation.

 ## Known Issues
 - Limited Page Break Control: Google Docs API has limitations in managing exact positioning, which may cause minor layout inconsistencies.